 Do not send us used items, used items will not be credited.
 Shortage or discrepancy in shipment:

 Any claims for Discrepancies in shipment must be made within one week of receipt of merchandise or no credit will be issued.

 The following is made in lieu of all warranties, expressed or implied.
 There are no warranties.
-Seller's only obligation shall be to replace such quantity of the product proved to be defective.
+Seller's only obligation shall be to replace such quantity of the product proved to be defective and Only by Approved Vendors only found here.
 Seller shall not be liable for any injury, loss, or damage, direct or consequential, arising out of the use or the inability to use the product.
 Before using, user shall determine the suitability of the product for their intended use, and the user assumes all risk and liability whatsoever in connection therewith.
 The foregoing may not be changed.

 Time Fastener Co.